bhansid/clinico/README.md

  * Thanks to StatusBrew Team for provoding us a environment to code with all necessary resources.

 ## Disclaimer
- * This is a beta version of this application , if you find any bugs or want to improve this application , your contribution is always welcome.
+ * This is an alpha version of this application , if you find any bugs or want to improve this application , your contribution is always welcome.
 You can submit the pull request with changes to us and we will surely look into it.